Do you need a NC Workers’ Compensation Lawyer?

 - you have been offered a settlement or clincher agreement.

-Many injured workers have questions about their medical treatment or disability benefits, or if their injury is even covered under workers’ comp in NC.
+Many injured workers have questions about their medical treatment or disability benefits.
+Some want to know if their injury is even covered under workers’ comp in North Carolina.
 Workers’ compensation law in NC is very complicated.
 You can not rely on your employer or their workers’ comp insurance company to tell you what is best for you.
 Remember that the employer or their insurance company will have an experienced workers’ compensation lawyer or adjuster working on their behalf.

 Choosing an experienced North Carolina attorney to assist you with your NC workers’ compensation case is an important decision.
 Make sure you hire a Board Certified Workers’ Compensation Attorney that regularly handles North Carolina workers’ compensation cases before the North Carolina Industrial Commission (NCIC).
 You can interview more than one lawyer.
 Be sure you are comfortable with the lawyer you retain to handle your case.